-Surveys were carried out throughout the country from July to November, from 2014 to 2017.
+Surveys were conducted in all the agricultural areas of the country from July to November, from 2014 to 2017.
 An average of three peasant plots, bordering the roads and 10 to 20 km apart, were subjected to health assessment through plant observations [11].
-It was discussed to identify the different symptomatic types of cassava anthracnose.
-The infected area of the plant, the morphology and coloration of the necrotic surface allowed to appreciate the symptomatic diversity.
+It was essential to identify different symptoms of cassava anthracnose.
+The infected area of the plant, the morphology and coloration of the necrotic surface all contributed to symptomatic diversity.
 Samples were taken on the basis of the different symptomatic level of anthracnose defined by the IITA rating scale [12].
-This scale is broken down as follows: 1 = Absence of symptoms; 2 =Few superficial cankers on woody stems appearing towards the end of the season; 3= Many deep cankers on stems that have become woody and deformed; 4= Many oval lesions on green stems (herbaceous, not tasted), lesions on young stems and severe leaf axil necrosis; 5= Withering, strong defoliation and death of apical buds.
-It collected infected stems and petioles.
+This scale is broken down as follows: 1 = No symptom; 2 = Shallow cankers on woody stems appearing towards the end of the season; 3= Many deep cankers on stems that have become woody and deformed; 4= Many oval lesions on green stems (herbaceous, not woody), lesions on young stems and severe leaf axil necrosis; 5= Withering, strong defoliation and death of part of or whole apical buds.
+Infected stems and petioles were collected for analysis.

-2-3- Isolation, identification and characterization of fungal strains
+2-3- Isolation, identification and characterizations of fongi associated with cassava anthracnose disease symptoms

 Isolations and purifications took place in the laboratory according to the methodology of Fokunang and Dixon [13].
-After 72 hours of incubation, all fungal colonies that emerged from explants were transplanted until a pure isolate was obtained.
-The cultural characteristics that contributed to the appreciation of the diversity of the isolates were the appearance and colouring of the aerial thallus.
+Samples were cleaned with 70% alcohol and five explants were taken from front of necrosis.
+They were disinfected in 10% sodium hypochlorite for 3 minutes.
+Explants were also washed 3 times for 3 minutes with sterile distilled water.
+They were dried and seeded on PDA (Potato Dextrose Agar) medium (20%).
+After 72 hours of incubation, fungal colonies emerged were transplanted on new PDA medium until a pure isolate was obtained.
+The cultural characteristics that contributed to the diversity of the isolates were the appearance and colouring of the aerial thallus.
 Morphological aspects were based on the general shape of the spores and mycelium.
-Strain identifications, based on these characters, were made using the keys of Webster and Weber [14], Barnet and Hunter [15] and Malloch [16].
-Morpho-metric assessments focused on radial mycelial growth and conidial dimensions.
-The evaluation of mycelial growth was done daily, based on the measurement, along two orthogonal axes, of mycelial growth, from a mycelial disc inoculated on a PDA medium (20%) [17].
-The measurement of spores focused on measuring the length along the longitudinal axis and the width along the vertical axis of the spores.
-A drop of a spore suspension was mounted between the slide and the lamella and measurements were made under an optical microscope at magnification Gx40 to 20 μm.
+Genera identifications, based on these characters, were made using the keys of Webster and Weber [14], Barnet and Hunter [15] and Malloch [16].
+Morpho-metric assessments focused on radial mycelial growth and conidia size.
+Mycelial growth evaluation was done daily, based on the measurement, along two orthogonal axes, from a mycelial disc inoculated on a PDA medium (20%) [17].
+The measurement of conidia size focused on measuring length along the longitudinal axis and width along the vertical axis of conidia.
+A drop of a conidia suspension was mounted between the slide and the cover slip and measurements were made under an optical microscope at 40X magnification to 20 μm.